Quantova/Quantova-network-docs/gradium-network.md

 ---

 ## **Conclusion**
-Gradium Network integrates **post-quantum cryptographic primitives** at every layer, ensuring long-term security against classical and quantum threats.
+Quantova Network integrates **post-quantum cryptographic primitives** at every layer, ensuring long-term security against classical and quantum threats.
 By adopting algorithms like CRYSTALS-Dilithium, FALCON, Kyber, and SPHINCS+, the platform achieves:
 - **Quantum Resistance**: Immunity to Shor’s and Grover’s algorithms.
 - **High Performance**: Optimized algorithms for low overhead and high throughput.